oelin/statistical-path-planning/README.md

 ![](https://github.com/oelin/generative-path-planning/blob/main/images/features3.png)

 In these visualizations, light pixels represent strong positive weights, whereas dark pixels represent strong negative weights.
 The first image shows a strong positive correlation between an agent's decision to `Stay` and the presence of a goal within the center of their FOV.
-This makes intuitive sense as agents should not move after reaching their goal.
+This makes intuitive sense as agents should never move after reaching their goal.
+Similarly, the second image shows a strong correlation between an agent's decision to move `North` and the presence of a goal above them.
+These visualizations help us understand *why* the model makes certain decisions.

 ## Footnotes